bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 - What did you learn from them?

 <!--
-    Most of the error messages we've just seen were drawing our attention to @vocab{syntax errors}: Missing commas, unclosed strings, etc.
+Most of the error messages we've just seen were drawing our attention to syntax errors: Missing commas, unclosed strings, etc.

-    @ifproglang{pyret}{Common Misconceptions: In Pyret, writing decimals as `.5` (without the leading zero) results in a @vocab{syntax error}.
-Make sure students understand that Pyret needs decimals to start with a zero!}
+Common Misconceptions: In Pyret, writing decimals as `.5` (without the leading zero) results in a syntax error.
+Make sure students understand that Pyret needs decimals to start with a zero!}.
  -->

 ---